hemadri-labs/network-threat-detector/README.md

 ## Acknowledgments
 This project was developed as a learning exercise in network intrusion detection using machine learning.
-I used guidance from 🤖 ChatGPT to help me structure the Flask app, data preprocessing steps, and model integration, clarify concepts, debug issues
+I used guidance from 🤖 ChatGPT to help me structure the Flask app, data preprocessing steps, model integration, clarify concepts, and debug issues.

 Learnings:
 - End-to-end ML model deployment
 - Handling categorical encodings